Herbie

-Herbie, the Love Bug is a fictional sentient 1963 Volkswagen Beetle racing car that has been featured in several Walt Disney motion pictures starting with The Love Bug in 1968.
+Herbie, the Love Bug is a fictional sentient 1963 Volkswagen Beetle racing car that was featured in several Walt Disney motion pictures starting with The Love Bug in 1968.
 He has a mind of his own, being capable of driving himself and often becoming a serious contender in auto racing.
 Throughout most of the films he is distinguished by red, white, and blue racing stripes from the front to the back bumper, a pearl white body, a racing-style number "53" on the front luggage compartment lid, doors, engine lid, and a yellow-on-black 1963 California license plate with the registration "OFP 857".

-Plot
+Fictional character biography

-In The Love Bug (1968), Herbie is bought from the showroom of Peter Thorndyke (David Tomlinson) by San Francisco socialite Mrs. Van Luit for her upstairs maid, but returns him shortly afterward due to reliability problems.
-Race car driver Jim Douglas (Dean Jones) purchases the car after he is accused of stealing him.
+In The Love Bug (1968), Herbie is bought from the showroom of Peter Thorndyke (David Tomlinson) by San Francisco socialite Mrs. Van Luit for her upstairs maid, but is returned shortly afterward due to reliability problems.
+Race car driver Jim Douglas (Dean Jones) purchases the car after he is accused of stealing it.
 Tennessee Steinmetz (Buddy Hackett), Jim's best friend, a mechanic and his housemate, names the car "Herbie" after his uncle, a middleweight boxer whose nose was shaped like the hood of a Volkswagen Beetle.
-Jim notices the car's unnatural performance levels and decides to take him auto racing, to great success.
+Jim notices the car's unnatural performance levels and decides to go racing with Herbie, to great success.
 In addition, Jim pursues a romantic relationship with Carole Bennett (Michele Lee), an assistant in Thorndyke's showroom.
-Carole eventually sides with Jim, Tennessee, and Herbie.
-In the final El Dorado road race, Herbie is damaged and splits in two, but wins when the rear half (with Tennessee inside) beats Thorndyke's Apollo GT.
+Carole eventually sides with Jim, Tennessee, and Herbie for the final El Dorado road race.
+After a race-long duel with Thorndyke, Herbie splits in two approaching the finish, but wins when the rear half (with Tennessee inside) crosses the line first.
 Fully repaired, Herbie takes the newlywed Jim and Carole on their honeymoon.

-In Herbie Rides Again (1974), Herbie is retired from racing and has been left to Tennessee's widowed aunt, Mrs. Steinmetz (Helen Hayes).
-Jim has entered racing circuits, Tennessee resides in Tibet.
-Mrs. Steinmetz and her displaced neighbor, Nicole Harris (Stefanie Powers), try to save her house from being bulldozed by real estate developer Alonzo Hawk (Keenan Wynn) with the help of Herbie and Willoughby Whitfield (Ken Berry), Hawk's nephew.
+In Herbie Rides Again (1974), Herbie has retired from racing and has been left to Tennessee's widowed aunt, Mrs. Steinmetz (Helen Hayes).
+Jim has entered European racing circuits, whilst Tennessee resides in Tibet.
+Mrs. Steinmetz and her displaced neighbour, Nicole Harris (Stefanie Powers), try to save her house from being bulldozed by real estate developer Alonzo Hawk (Keenan Wynn) with the help of Herbie and Willoughby Whitfield (Ken Berry), Hawk's nephew.

-In Herbie Goes to Monte Carlo (1977), Jim is reunited with Herbie and enters the Trans-France Race with his mechanic, Wheely Applegate (Don Knotts).
+In Herbie Goes to Monte Carlo (1977), Jim is reunited with Herbie and enters the Trans-France Race with his mechanic, Wheely Applegate (Don Knotts) in hopes of staging a career comeback.
 Herbie soon falls in love with a sentient Lancia Scorpion named Giselle, while Jim develops a relationship with Giselle’s driver, Diane Darcy (Julie Sommars).
-Herbie is also pursued by a pair of jewel thieves, Max and Quincy, who have hidden the stolen E’toile de Joie diamond in his gas tank.
+Herbie is also pursued by a pair of jewel thieves, Max and Quincy, who have hidden the stolen Étoile de Joie diamond in his gas tank.
 After rescuing Diane and Giselle from a crash into a river, Jim and Wheely drive Herbie to victory, overtaking their main rival, Bruno von Stickle (Eric Braeden), on the ceiling of the Monaco tunnel.